NUbots/NUbots/module/purpose/Defend/README.md

 ## Description

-The robot hangs back in line with the edge of the penalty box, in line with vector between the goal and the ball.
+The robot hangs back in line with the edge of the penalty box, in line with vector between our own goal and the ball.

 ## Usage